© Craig Taylor/Polar Bears International

 By Alysa McCall, Director of Conservation Outreach and Staff Scientist

-As we celebrate the bears this week, here are 10 of our favorite polar bear facts:
+As we celebrate the bears during Polar Bear Week, we wanted to share 10 of our favorite polar bear facts:

 - Polar bears are the largest four-legged predator.
 Adult males normally weight 350 to more than 600 kilograms (775 to more than 1,300 pounds).
 Adult females are smaller, normally weighing 150 to 290 kilograms (330 to 650 pounds).